veerrajukakarla434/project-introduction-springmvc-rest-boot-soap/introduction.md

 * In Diagram-3, notice that in the traditional workflow the ModelAndView object is forwarded from the controller to the client.
 Spring lets you return data directly from the controller, without looking for a view, using the @ResponseBody annotation on a method.
 Beginning with Version 4.0, this process is simplified even further with the introduction of the @RestController annotation.
 Each approach is explained below.

+#### Using the @ResponseBody Annotation

+* When you use the @ResponseBody annotation on a method, Spring converts the return value and writes it to the HTTP response automatically.
+Each method in the Controller class must be annotated with @ResponseBody.

 #### Diagram-4

 ![3.x-diagram](https://resources.cloud.genuitec.com/wp-content/uploads/2015/09/3.x-diagram.png "3.x-diagram")

+* Behind the Scenes

+  * Spring has a list of HttpMessageConverters registered in the background.
+  * The responsibility of the HTTPMessageConverter is to convert the request body to a specific class and back to the response body again, depending on a predefined mime type.
+  * Every time an issued request hits @ResponseBody, Spring loops through all registered HTTPMessageConverters seeking the first that fits the given mime type and class, and then uses it for the actual           conversion.